 10. I'm reading fiction

 And then there are the books that tap into your imagination.
 I’m not an avid fiction reader, but when I pick up something just for the story, it gets me out of my head and into a new perspective.
-It also makes me a better writer.
+It also makes me a better writer, and gives me insights in to the human experience that non-fiction just can't provide.

 11. I'm making playlists